Kinla/WordGuess-Cli/README.md

   1. Clone this git repository and navigate to the folder in terminal
   2. Install the required npms via command line `npm install`
   3. Start the game by typing `node index.js`
+  4. Follow instruction on screen
-  4. Should you wish to quit the game at anytime please use `ctrl + c`
+  5. Should you wish to quit the game at anytime please use `ctrl + c`

 ### Demo
    ![how-this-works](https://github.com/Kinla/WordGuess-Cli/blob/master/assets/game.gif)